vtjeng/MIPVerify.jl/README.md

 _Vincent Tjeng, Russ Tedrake_
 https://arxiv.org/abs/1711.07356

 See the latest stable documentation for a list of features, installation instructions, and a quick-start guide.
 Installation should only take a couple of minutes, including installing Julia itself.
-See the notebooks directory for some usage examples.
+See the examples directory for usage examples

 ## Citing this library
 ```